BruceChanJianLe/gitlab-docker-registry/README.md

 ## Usage

 Before you can build, pull and push images, you must authenticate with the Container Registry.

 ```bash
 # Example 1
 docker login registry.example.com -u <username> -p <token>
 # Example 2
 docker login registry.gitlab.com/ghostrobotics/ghost_gazebo -u chanjl -p XXXXXXXXXXXXXXXXXXXX
 ```
+Remember that -p is not password but instead the secret token that you have generated.

 ## Reference